Everest Expedition

 How Difficult is the Everest Expedition?

-Everest is graded Extreme and is the highest point on Earth — not the most technically demanding 8,000-metre peak, but the one that subjects climbers to the longest sustained time in the Death Zone.
-The Khumbu Icefall presents the most objectively dangerous section, while the Lhotse Face at 45–55 degrees, the exposed Southeast Ridge above 8,000 m, and the Hillary Step demand technical proficiency and extreme physical conditioning.
-The altitude alone — nearly 9,000 m — is the defining challenge.
-AltiPro requires solid high-altitude experience before the expedition is considered.
+Everest is graded Extreme and is the highest point on Earth — not the most technically demanding 8,000-metre peak, but the one that keeps climbers in the Death Zone for the longest sustained period.
+The Khumbu Icefall is the most objectively dangerous section, while the Lhotse Face at 45–55 degrees, the exposed Southeast Ridge above 8,000 m, and the Hillary Step all demand technical skill and exceptional physical conditioning.
+At nearly 9,000 m, altitude is the defining challenge.
+AltiPro requires documented high-altitude experience before accepting any application.

 Best Season for the Everest Expedition